awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/optional-pause-the-queue.md

-# Optional: Pause Your Queues<a name="optional-pause-the-queue"></a>
+# Optional: Pause your queues<a name="optional-pause-the-queue"></a>

 If you are just getting started with AWS Elemental MediaConvert or are experimenting with the MediaConvert console, you might want to pause your queues to avoid accidentally starting a job before you're ready\.
-For more information about queues, see [Working with Queues](working-with-queues.md)\.
+For more information about queues, see [Working with queues](working-with-queues.md)\.

 **To pause or reactivate an on\-demand queue**